the-ethan-hunt/Minerva/README.md

 ## Submitting a new book

-To include your suggested book, please pull a request and fill out the template.
-Your PR will then be discussed among the 'Guild' and then included in the list.
+To include your suggested book, please read the [Contribution guidelines](https://github.com/the-ethan-hunt/Minerva/blob/master/CONTRIBUTING.md)